GenericMappingTools/gmt/doc/rst/source/ps2raster.rst

 ps2raster
 *********

+.. only:: not man

     ps2raster - Convert [E]PS file(s) to other formats using GhostScript

 Synopsis
 --------